Summary

 In January 2019, Justice declared his candidacy for reelection.[35]
 This time, he ran as a Republican, having changed his party registration after a 2017 rally with President Donald Trump.
 He defeated multiple challengers in the Republican primary.[36]

-In the general election campaign, Justice focused on his COVID-19 response, the state’s budget surplus, and his work on the substance abuse crisis.[35]
-Several polls had him leading by a large margin over Kanawha County Commissioner Ben Salango in the months preceding Election Day.[36]
-On November 3, 2020, he defeated Salango[35] with over 63% of the vote to Salango’s 30%.
+In the general election campaign, Justice focused on his COVID-19 response, the state’s budget surplus, and his work on the substance abuse crisis.[37]
+Several polls had him leading by a large margin over Kanawha County commissioner Ben Salango in the months preceding Election Day.[38]
+On November 3, 2020, he defeated Salango[37] with over 63% of the vote to Salango’s 30%.
 With his win, he became the first West Virginian Republican gubernatorial candidate to win since Cecil Underwood in 1996 and the first GOP incumbent to win a second term since Arch A. Moore Jr. in 1972.

-The United Mine Workers endorsed Salango after having endorsed Justice in 2016.
-But Justice was endorsed by the businessmen’s association West Virginia Coal Association, which said he had “worked to protect the miners, increase coal production, and explore innovative ways to use coal for new products and downstream job opportunities”.[37]
+The United Mine Workers endorsed Salango after having endorsed Justice in 2016, but Justice was endorsed by the businessmen’s association West Virginia Coal Association, which said he had “worked to protect the miners, increase coal production, and explore innovative ways to use coal for new products and downstream job opportunities”.[39]

 Tenure